Apocalyptic and post-apocalyptic fiction: Astronomical

-In Philip Wylie and Edwin Balmer's novel When Worlds Collide (1933), Earth is destroyed by the rogue planet Bronson Alpha.
-A selected few escape on a spaceship.
+In Philip Wylie and Edwin Balmer's novel When Worlds Collide (1933), Earth is destroyed by the rogue planet Bronson Alpha, and a selected few escape on a spaceship.
 In the sequel, After Worlds Collide (1934), the survivors start a new life on the planet's companion Bronson Beta, which has taken over the orbit formerly occupied by Earth.

-In J. T. McIntosh's novel One in Three Hundred (1954), scientists have discovered how to pinpoint the exact minute, hour, and day the Sun will go "nova" – and when it does, it will boil away Earth's seas, beginning with the hemisphere that faces the sun, and as Earth continues to rotate, it will take only 24 hours before all life is eradicated.
-Super-hurricanes and tornadoes are predicted.
-Buildings will be blown away.
-A race is on to build thousands of spaceships for the sole purpose of transferring evacuees on a one-way trip to Mars.
-When the Sun begins to go nova, everything is on schedule, but most of the spaceships turn out to be defective, and fail en route to Mars.
+In J. T. McIntosh's novel One in Three Hundred (1954), scientists have discovered how to pinpoint the exact minute, hour, and day the Sun will go "nova", boiling away Earth's seas and causing all life on Earth to be destroyed by natural disasters within twenty-four hours.
+A race is on to build thousands of spaceships to transfer evacuees on a one-way trip to Mars.
+When the Sun begins to go nova, everything is on schedule, but most of the spaceships turn out to be defective and fail en route to Mars.

-In Neal Stephenson's novel Seveneves, The Moon is destroyed by an unknown agent, forming a massive debris cloud.
-This cloud threatens to produce a White Sky, which then causes a massive bombardment of Moon fragments.
-Due to this, a multinational effort is put in place to construct an ark for the preservation of Humanity, built around the International Space Station.

-Brian Aldiss' novel Hothouse (1961) occurs in a distant future where the Sun is much hotter and stronger, and the human population has been reduced to a fifth of what it had been.
+Brian Aldiss's novel Hothouse (1961) is set in a distant future where the Sun is much hotter and stronger, and the human population has been reduced to a fifth of what it had been.

 J. G. Ballard's novel The Drowned World (1962) occurs after a rise in solar radiation that causes worldwide flooding and accelerated mutation of plants and animals.

 Jerry Pournelle and Larry Niven's novel, Lucifer's Hammer (1977), is about a cataclysmic comet hitting Earth and various groups of people struggling to survive the aftermath in southern California.

-Hollywood—which previously had explored the idea of the Earth and its population being potentially endangered by a collision with another heavenly body with the When Worlds Collide (1951), a film treatment of the aforementioned 1933 novel – revisited the theme in the late 1990s with a trio of similarly themed projects.
+Hollywood—which previously had explored the idea of the Earth and its population being potentially endangered by a collision with another heavenly body with When Worlds Collide (1951), a film treatment of the aforementioned 1933 novel– revisited the theme in the late 1990s with a trio of similarly themed projects.
 Asteroid (1997) is an NBC-TV miniseries about the U.S. government trying to prevent an asteroid from colliding with the Earth.
 The following year saw dueling big-budget summer blockbuster movies Deep Impact (1998) and Armageddon (1998), both of which involved efforts to save the Earth from, respectively, a rogue comet and an asteroid, by landing crews upon them to detonate nuclear weapons there in hopes of destroying them.

 Characters in the six-part ITV television drama serial The Last Train (1999) awaken from a cryogenic sleep after an asteroid the size of Birmingham strikes Africa, causing a worldwide apocalypse.